toddsundsted/ktistec/README.md

 The Ktistec MCP server works well with Claude Desktop and Claude Code.
 I have also tested it with Gemini CLI and Cursor.
-It also works with open source tools like Goose and Ollama, but you need a hearty computer and a good model to effectively make use of tool calling.
+It also works with open source tools like Goose and Ollama.

 ## Prerequisites